When using non-text content in your web pages – for example, images, video, audio or PowerPoint slides – you must provide a text-based alternative.

 - enables search engines to understand what information is in the image

-Edit image description
+Edit an image description

-- In the Insert/Edit image window, change the description in the Image description field.
+- In the Image window, change the

-- Select the Update button.
+- Select the Insert button.

 Text-based alternatives for other visual media